ricardobeat/cidoo-abm066-tool/CIDOO_ABM066_SCREEN_PROTOCOL.md

   set
 - Calls `cv::resize` to the screen dimensions when the imported image size does not already match object fields `0x28b4` and `0x28b8`
+- The confirmed path is a direct stretch-to-fit resize; no aspect-ratio preserving contain/cover behavior has been found in this path
 - Adds the resulting frame to the screen-frame list

 Animated/video import, including GIFs: